Soracom API Usage Guide

 For example, the following APIs belong to the Sim group, and therefore share a rate limit:

-Therefore, if the rate limit is exceeded when calling Sim/getSim and an HTTP 429 Too Many Requests error is returned, additional calls to Sim/listSims or Sim/listSimStatusHistoryAPIs will
+Therefore, if the rate limit is exceeded when calling Sim/getSim and an HTTP 429 Too Many Requests error is returned, additional calls to Sim/listSims or Sim/listSimStatusHistoryAPIs will also be rate-limited and return the same HTTP 429 Too Many Requests error.
+It is recommended to implement an exponential backoff strategy or delay subsequent API calls to avoid further rate limiting.

 For ease of use, Soracom's API Reference page organizes API calls by these relational groups.